‘Punjab being transformed into hub of economic activities’

 He said that the textile industry was the backbone of the economy and remedial measures to overcome the challenges were being taken to uplift the sector.

-In order to keep industrial wheels moving during pandemic times, the government had taken several measures including easy financing for payment of wages and liquidation of outstanding, adding that no country could achieve economic targets without the due role of exporters.
+In order to keep industrial wheels moving during pandemic times, the government had taken several measures including easy financing for payment of wages and liquidation of outstanding refunds, the minister said, adding that no country could achieve economic targets without the due role of exporters.
 He said that future of Pakistan was very bright.

 Earlier, PTEA chairman Sohail Pasha presenting his annual report said that despite the turbulent economic environment and challenges appeared on account of Covid-19, the association continued its efforts to put the business on the path of economic diversification and growth by enhancing its value proposition.